telekom/LibNbiot/README.md

     gcc main.o libnbiot.a libnbiotcore.a libstm.a libmqttsnpaho.a

-If you don't want to care about providing the proper ordering of the libraries, you can add `-Wl,--no-as-needed` to the linker invocation (see [gcc](https://gcc.gnu.org/) and [ld](https://sourceware.org/binutils/docs-2.27/ld/index.html) manuals for further information).
+If you don't want to care about providing the proper ordering of the libraries, you can add `-Wl,--no-as-needed` to the linker options
+(see [gcc](https://gcc.gnu.org/) and [ld](https://sourceware.org/binutils/docs-2.27/ld/index.html) manuals for further information).

 ## License